Vivanta

 Vivanta is an Indian hotel chain established in September 2010.
 The brand is a part of the Indian Hotels Company Limited, a subsidiary of the TATA Group.

-Introduction
+History

-The brand Vivanta was born as a part of The Indian Hotels Company Limited brand architecture exercise.
-With this the brand rolled over 19 of its hotels to the new brand.
-This brand architecture exercise was a part of their previous launch of The Gateway hotels, which is marketed as an upscale brand.
+The brand was established as part of The Indian Hotels Company Limited with it being rolled over to 19 of its existing hotels.
+The brand was established to complement their previous launch of The Gateway hotels.